Huegoxaga/notes/math/discrete.md

   - we make the biggest loops possible and
   - we make the smallest amount of loops.
 - For all previous Boolean expressions, each term contained all variables present.
 If an expression has terms that are missing a variable (or more variables) we can expand that term by adding all possible combinations of the missing variable (variables).

+### Application

+#### Parity Checking

+- For binary data, one extra bit is used in the end to make sure the total number of 1's is even for even parity checking or add for add parity checking
+- This method can only detect one bit error
+- Decoding is done by removing extra bit
+- Send message with the parity bit twice for error detection
+  - When there is a one bit difference in two messages the message that matches the parity bit will be the correct one
+  - It can't find the correct message when error happens in pairs
+- The efficiency of a code word can be calculated as the percentage of `# of bits of the actual message / # of bits transmitted`
+- The Hamming distance is the number of bits in which the 2 code words disaggree
+  - e.g the Hamming distance between messages `101011` and `010011` is `3` because they have 3 bits different